gcc-robotics/robot-motion-planning-labs/_posts/2014-06-25-lab6-robot-tracking-using-kinect.md

 Introduction
 --------------

-This lab will serve as a classic example of a subfield of robotics known as servoing and, in particular, vision-based servoing.
+This lab will serve as a classic example of a subfield of robotics known as servoing, in particular, vision-based servoing.
 The term "servoing" refers to controlling a system by continually measuring the error between the system's current state and its desired state -- and then taking action to reduce that error.
 Visual servoing uses an error defined in an image, rather than in the physical spatial environment of the robot.

 Preliminaries
 --------------

 We have provided starter code to begin with.
 As usual with any starter code please take the time to understand what is going on.
-What this code does is combine the control you had over the robot in labs 1, 2, 3, and 4 with the use of the Kinect in Lab 5.
+This code combines the control you had over your robot in labs 1, 2, 3, and 4 with the use of the Kinect in Lab 5.

 Dressing Up Your Robot